Scott Riggs: Sprint Cup Series

 Riggs struggled in 2007, falling out of the top-35 in owner's points, and began failing to qualify for several races.
 During the summer, Riggs did not renew his contract with Evernham, and on October 3, 2007, it was revealed that Riggs had signed a contract to drive Haas CNC Racing's No. 66 Chevrolet for the 2008 season.
 He was replaced in the No. 10 car for the last two races of 2007 by Patrick Carpentier.

 Riggs was released from Haas CNC when that team signed Tony Stewart and became Stewart–Haas Racing.
 Riggs joined Tommy Baldwin Racing to drive the No. 36 Toyota Camry in the 2009 NASCAR Sprint Cup Series.
 After qualifying for eight races, including the 2009 Daytona 500, Riggs announced that he was parting ways with TBR, refusing to be a start-and-park driver.
 He was replaced in favor of Mike Skinner, Brian Simo, and Patrick Carpentier.

 On March 30, 2010, it was announced Riggs would drive the No. 90 Chevrolet Impala for Keyed-Up Motorsports on an initial two race contract, taking over from Casey Mears who moved to Joe Gibbs Racing as a standby driver for Denny Hamlin.
 Riggs was running 25th on the lead lap in the Subway Fresh Fit 600 at Phoenix, but he blew a right-front tire with four laps to go and pounded the third turn wall, forcing a green-white-checkered finish.
 Riggs went on to finish 28th.
 Due to sponsorship reasons, Keyed-Up Motorsports announced they would not return to the Sprint Cup Series until they had enough funds to run entire races.

 Riggs drove for Whitney Motorsports in four races in 2011.
 However, after four DNQ's, he was released from the team.
 He has made several attempts to qualify in the R3 Motorsports No. 23 in late 2011 and 2012.

-In 2013, he announced that would begin driving for Xxxtreme Motorsport in the No. 44 Ford Fusion, with sponsorship from No Label Watches, hendrickcars.com, and Everest College.
+In 2013, Riggs announced that would begin driving for Xxxtreme Motorsport in the No. 44 Ford Fusion, with sponsorship from No Label Watches, hendrickcars.com, and Everest College.
 He made his debut at Phoenix, finishing 43rd after blowing a tire.